 “How do you manage, old bean? “, you ask.
 Just as those who went before us: faith and grit, my good fellows, faith and grit.
 (And perhaps a touch of insanity.)

-Welcome back to the story.
+Welcome to our story.

 (If the latest month’s post is not up yet (check under “Captain’s Log” on the menu above), rest assured, it is coming soon.
 We are likely just temporarily waylaid by mongooses and wild pigs, chasing off thieves, or litigating against inept contractors.)